Kiffhost/exalted-scripture-understanding/Charms/Solar/Presence/Crowned King of Eternity.md

   - "[[Authority-Radiating Stance]]"
   - "[[Fulminating Word]]"
 ---
 The Lawgiver sits at the cycle of events, shining with a spirit that casts all others in relief.
-Once per scene, she may use this Charm to enact a free full Presence, Performance, or Socialize Excellency.
+Once per scene, she may use this Charm to enact a free full [[Presence]], [[Performance]], or [[Socialize]] Excellency.